-These are just the “resume requirements,” however.
+However, these are just the “resume requirements”.
 Beyond formal qualifications and technical skills, to be a successful quantitative UX researcher requires:

 - Sound data intuition.
 You need to have a firm grasp of how data is measured, processed, and ingested into any database before you start running fancy statistics over it.
 No amount of sophisticated data science can overcome problems with a dataset that is fundamentally flawed due to “upstream” issues with the data.
 How we interpret and communicate findings must take into consideration the full end-to-end nature of the data.

 - Methodological flexibility.
 UX research problems often call for one to pull from a variety of methodologies… survey development, psychometrics, machine learning, inferential modeling, and so on.
 Being flexible across a number of methodological domains will ensure you don’t fall into the trap of seeing every problem as a nail in need of a hammer.

 - User-centered thinking.
 How you interpret behavioral data must account for how users construe the same behavior.
 An observation of a certain type of behavior coming from one type of user may mean something totally different than the same behavior observed in another type of user.
 At Uber, I often observed driving styles and behaviors occurring in some countries due to contextual factors unique to those markets (e.g., road and infrastructure conditions); Blindly comparing the same behavioral data (e.g., the frequency of sudden stops) across different markets without this user-level understanding of how certain behavior was actually manifesting would lead to profoundly flawed analyses.